sporks5000/lwmon/README.md

 # Purpose
-LWmon is a monitoring tool designed to help automate the process of monitoring websites or load on a remote server with minimal effort.
-It outputs colored text showing data for multiple monitoring jobs to a single terminal window, allowing the user to be constantly aware of the status of each monitoring job without having to put forth specific effort.
+LWmon is a command-line tool for monitoring up-time of servers and websites with minimal effort.
+It outputs colored text showing data for multiple monitoring jobs to a single terminal window, allowing the user to be constantly aware of the status of each monitoring job without having to put forth too much effort or look for details in multiple places.

+Its output is based on the notion that the human eye is drawn to change.
+For each check it performs, it outputs a line of text with details on success or failure, and when that status changes from one check to the next, the color of the output changes to make it quickly visible that something is different.
+As a result, a single terminal window taking up minimal screen real estate can be used to monitor multiple items at once, and alert an end user when something has changed.

+# Limitations and Requirements

+This script has been tested on Debian, Mint, and CentOS 6, and 7 without issues.
+It's author can make no guarantees for other operating systems.
+It's functionality requires the presence of Bash, Perl, and various standard Linux command line utilities.

 # Installation
 Run the following to install LWmon: